 Transcript: Paleolithic Lessons

 A review published recently made an evolutionary argument for a plant-based diet, given the fact that we apparently evolved eating huge amounts of whole plant foods.
 200,000 years ago it’s estimated that we consumed 600mg of vitamin C a day.
-That’s the amount of vitamin C found in 10 oranges, the amount of vitamin E found in 2 cups of nuts, the amount of calcium found in 5 cups of collard greens—and they weren't milking mammoths or anything.
+That’s the amount of vitamin C found in ten oranges, the amount of vitamin E found in two cups of nuts, the amount of calcium found in five cups of collard greens—and they weren't milking mammoths or anything.
 That came from all their wild greens.
-100 plus grams of fiber—now we’re are lucky if we get 20 in day
+100 plus grams of fiber—now we’re are lucky if we get 20 in a day.

 In fact, we were exposed to such a quantity of healthy, whole plant foods, we as a species lost our ability to make vitamin C. We still actually have the vitamin C gene in our DNA, but our bodies just junked it because, why bother?
 Why waste the energy?
 We’re getting massive doses all day every day.
 The problem is now what happens when you take our evolutionary heritage, fine-tuned over the millennia and plop it down into meat and potato chip country?

 The Paleo diet patients I saw in my practice weren’t consisting on weeds and eating a 100 grams of fiber a day.
 They were eating burgers, not bugs.
 Based in part on our evolutionary history, “Sufficient scientific evidence exists for public health policy to promote a plant-rich diet for health promotion.”

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.